 - When we receive your mic, we’ll send you an acknowledgement email and we’ll get right to work on it!

 - Normally within a few days, we will ship your improved modded mic back and you will receive another email with our outbound tracking information and any special notes about your build.

 We replace the capsule with a high quality LDC capsule.
 Our standard is a K47-style center terminated capsule but we can also put a CK12-style edge terminated capsule into most builds.
 MXL mics are often marketed as Large Diaphragm Condenser mics when in fact, the capsule is really an SDC in their entry level models like the 990, 910, etc.

 Our transformerless all-discrete jaSb circuit fits in most cylindrical mics from MXL and others.
-It also fits any “BM800” style mic (even the cheap-o ones from Amazon!)
-We designed a special version of the jaSb for the MXL 990 and MXL 920.
 We use high quality components including low noise resistors and WIMA film capacitors in the audio path.
 Based on the Schoeps CM5 circuit, the jaSb (just another Schoeps board) is our take on this classic elegant design.

 Our transformer-coupled BFM board fits in most cylindrical transformer mics from MXL and others such as the MXL 2001.
-With an adapter board, we can also convert (transformerize) most transformerless mics!
+We can also convert (transformerize) most transformerless mics!
 We designed a special version of the BFM for the Sterling Audio ST55 (or Groove Tubes GT55) which supports the Pad and Filter switches (and has an internal pattern switch).
 The BFM is based on the Neumann KM84 but adapted for LDC capsules.
 We offer the choice of CineMag or Tab-Funkenwerk (AMI) transformers.